Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 ### Operator functions

-Certain functions can be "upgraded" to [operators](https://kotlinlang.org/docs/reference/operator-overloading.html), allowing to use them with the corresponding operator symbol.
+Certain functions can be "upgraded" to [operators](https://kotlinlang.org/docs/reference/operator-overloading.html), allowing use of them with the corresponding operator symbol.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">